top of page

 • milouwashere

-After sweating my way up around 2,200 steps (with a few snack breaks in between), reaching Sealy Tarns felt like an incredible reward.
-From here, the views open up over the Hooker Valley, Mueller Lake, and the surrounding glacier-carved peaks.
-They don’t call it the “Stairway to Heaven” for nothing – it’s a relatively short hike, but the payoff is huge.
+After sweating through around 2,200 steps (with a few snack breaks in between), reaching Sealy Tarns felt like an incredible reward.
+From this vantage point, the views open up over the Hooker Valley, Mueller Lake, and the surrounding glacier-carved peaks.
+They don’t call it the “Stairway to Heaven” for nothing.
+It’s a relatively short hike, but the payoff is huge.

 • Distance: 5.8km return (Sealy Tarns) / 10.4km return (Mueller Hut)